May 30, 2024

 Introduction

 The Primary Roles of the CAMO are Maintenance Planning, Technical Records, Reliability & Engineering.
-Each “Role” brings the challenges of how we can ensure enough attention to both personal and organisational responsibility when we consider the potential for HF error.
+Each “Role” brings the challenges of how we can ensure enough attention to both personal and organizational responsibility when we consider the potential for HF error.

 HF Example – Stress Caused by Pressure from “Poor Planning”.